wearewondrous/drupal-8-best-practices/README.md

 Using `simple_sitemap` and running a cron job from the command line may create a problem, if your cron job does not run on the very same server.
 Then you end up with a wrong url in the `sitemap.xml`.

-To prevent this create a `docroot/sites/default/drushrc.php` with the following content:
+To prevent this, create a `docroot/sites/default/drushrc.php` with the following content:

 ```php
 <?php